[Robert J. Sawyer] SCIENCE FICTION WRITER

 • 2001: The Snow Queen (F) by Eileen Kernaghan of New Westminster, British Columbia.
 Thistledown, 2000.

-• 2000: Flashforward (SF) by Robert J. Sawyer of Mississauga, Ontario.
+• 2000: FlashForward (SF) by Robert J. Sawyer of Mississauga, Ontario.
 Tor, 1999.

-• 1999: Darwinia (SF) by Robert Charles Wilson of Toronto, Ontario.
+• 1999: Darwinia (SF) by Robert Charles Wilson then of Toronto, Ontario.
 Tor, 1999.

 • 1998: Black Wine (F) by Candas Jane Dorsey of Edmonton, Alberta.
 Tor, 1998.*

-• 1997: Starplex (SF) by Robert J. Sawyer ten of Thornhill, Ontario.
+• 1997: Starplex (SF) by Robert J. Sawyer then of Thornhill, Ontario.
 Ace, 1996 [press release].*

 • 1996: The Terminal Experiment (SF) by Robert J. Sawyer then of Thornhill, Ontario.
 HarperPrism, 1995 [press release].*